Kelley12/liminal-jekyll-theme/README.md

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.
+### Layouts

+#### Default

+The default theme is what is used for the main page

+### Includes

+The includes directory contains 3 folders: head, body, and sections

+#### Head

+The head directory contains

+#### Body

+The body directory contains

+#### Sections

+The sections directory contains

+### Assets

+Used to store images for the background images and the portfolio section if used

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Kelley12/liminal-jekyll-theme.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development

 To set up your environment to develop this theme, run `bundle install`.

-Your theme is setup just like a normal Jekyll site!
-To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
-This starts a Jekyll server using your theme.
-Add pages, documents, data, etc. like normal to test your theme's contents.
-As you make modifications to your theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.
+The theme is setup just like a normal Jekyll site.
+To test the theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
+This starts a Jekyll server using the theme.
+Add pages, documents, data, etc. like normal to test the theme's contents.
+As you make modifications to the theme and to the content, the site will regenerate and you should see the changes in the browser after a refresh, just like normal.

-When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
-To add a custom directory to your theme-gem, please edit the regexp in `liminal-jekyll-theme.gemspec` accordingly.

 ## License